RuobingTu/nanoAOD-tools/README.md

 ## Scripts to create jobs

-Condor directory:
+Go to the condor directory:

     cd Physics/NanoAODTools/condor

-All the samples are listed [here](https://github.com/cmantill/nanoAOD-tools/tree/master/condor/samples) in yaml files that point to list of files.
+All the samples are listed [in the samples directory](https://github.com/cmantill/nanoAOD-tools/tree/master/condor/samples) in yaml files that point to list of files.

 The main script to produce condor jobs (and later submit them), is (runPostProcessing.py)[https://github.com/cmantill/nanoAOD-tools/blob/master/condor/runPostProcessing.py], e.g.:

     python runPostProcessing.py [-i /path/of/input] -o /path/to/output -d datasets.yaml -I PhysicsTools.NanoNN.producers.hh4bProducer hh4bProducer_2017 -n 1

-However, the [runHH4b.py](https://github.com/cmantill/nanoAOD-tools/blob/master/condor/runHH4b.py) script allows to create the metadata json with all the options needed for the producer.
+However, the [runHH4b.py](https://github.com/cmantill/nanoAOD-tools/blob/master/condor/runHH4b.py) script allows to input some fixed options for the HH4b analysis.

 Inside `runHH4b.py` you can specify the samples you want to run for each year [here](https://github.com/cmantill/nanoAOD-tools/blob/master/condor/runHH4b.py#L26-L29).
+Or you can keep `samples=None` to run over all the samples listed over `--sample-dir` (by default `samples/`).

 To run, and create jobs: